rtdip/core/docs/sdk/queries/connectors.md

 ### PYODBC SQL Connector

 [PYDOBC](https://pypi.org/project/pyodbc/) is a popular python package for querying data using ODBC.
-Refer to their [documentation](https://github.com/mkleehammer/pyodbc/wiki) for more information about pyodbc and how you can leverage it in your code.
+Refer to their [documentation](https://github.com/mkleehammer/pyodbc/wiki) for more information about pyodbc, how to install it and how you can leverage it in your code.

+!!!
+Warning
+    The RTDIP SDK does not specify `pyodbc` as one of its package dependencies.
+It will need to be installed into your environment separately.

 View information about how pyodbc is implemented in the RTDIP SDK [here.](../code-reference/query/pyodbc-sql-connector.md)